dbranham20/flight-recommendations/README.md

 A python GUI that recommends flights by carrier based on data given for South Carolina and North Carolina in 2018

 ## Environment
 This program uses Python 3.6.7 with tkinter as my GUI.
-The pandas library is used for .csv intake and manipulation.
+The pandas library is used for `.csv` intake and manipulation.
+The OS package is used to check for an existing file before running the `smallerDF()` function.
+The `calendar` package is used to call the package function `month_name[]` to convert month numbers to their names.

 ## Intial Run
 The first time this project is run with `python3 main.py`, the program should read from the larger dataset